-The information in this brochure is intended to guide both buyers and sellers of homes and other buildings located in areas susceptible to mine subsidence.
-It includes background information on mine subsidence and the specialized insurance available to Illinois building owners.
+This information is intended to guide both buyers and sellers of homes located in areas susceptible to mine subsidence.
+It includes background information on mine subsidence and the specialized insurance available to Illinois homeowners.
 It also provides more detailed information on disclosures required by law, and an explanation of insurance claim rights.